MitchellTesla/Cardano-SCK/README.md

 # Smart-Contract Research & Development
 This repository is for research and development of solidity smart-contracts for the Cardano KEVM and Blockchain.
+It includes a Modular Toolbox in Rust & Cardano Full-Node.(README.rst)
 <p align="center">
   <img src="Cardanowallpaper4k_mTesla.jpg" alt="demo" />
 </p>
-It includes a Modular Toolbox in Rust & Cardano Full-Node.(README.rst)

-Which is a core component used to participate in the Cardano decentralized blockchain.
+The Full-Node is a core component used to participate in the Cardano decentralized blockchain.
 This is an experimental repository under active research and development for the KEVM.
 Notice: (Some Missing files and repos) (WIP) work in progress.